-WaPo: Former Trump operative Roger Stone met with Russian who wanted $2M for Clinton dirt
+Former Trump operative Roger Stone met with Russian who wanted $2M for Clinton dirt

 While Stone told the Post that Greenberg was alone for the meeting, Greenberg relayed that he was accompanied by a Ukrainian man only identified as Alexei.
 Greenberg told the Post that Alexei was fired from the Clinton Foundation.
 He also denied he asked for money, saying played a limited role in the meeting and left it to Alexei to talk with Stone while he sat at a nearby table.

-The Clinton Foundation told the Post that they had never hired someone with the first name Alexei.
+Stone told CNN he had never heard of Alexei, nor was this person present at the meeting.

-Stone, in a text to Caputo reviewed by the Post, appeared to be disinterested in the contents in the meeting.
+The Clinton Foundation also told the Post that they had never hired someone with the first name Alexei.

 A news release from Caputo following the Post story states that in his meeting with the Special Counsel's Office, he "noted the Mueller team knew far more than he did about the Greenberg approach."